cassiomolin/http-patch-spring/README.md

 ---

-<sup>*<sup>: You may not want to support `PUT` for creating resources if you rely on the server to generate identifiers for your resources.
-See my [answer][so.56241060] on Stack Overflow for details on this.
+<sup>*</sup>: You may not want to support `PUT` for creating resources if you rely on the server to generate identifiers for your resources.
+See [my answer][so.56241060] on Stack Overflow for details on this.

   [put]: https://tools.ietf.org/html/rfc7231#section-4.3.4
   [patch]: https://tools.ietf.org/html/rfc5789#section-2